marcus-crane/utf9k/content/blog/solid-systems.md

 +++
-title = "Will we ever get solid systems? date = "2020-12-01"
+title = "Will we ever get solid systems?" date = "2020-12-01"
 +++